 Sandjai Bhulai, Professor of Business Analytics at VU Amsterdam and winner of the prestigious Huibregtsen Prize 2021, spoke in his Dies Natalis Lecture about the developments in the field of AI.
 He talked about how the use of technology can positively influence our lives, but that we must do this in a responsible way to keep a digital society open and democratic.

 After a musical intermezzo by the VU Orchestra, an honorary doctorate was awarded to Marleen Stikker, director and founder of Waag and De Digitale Stad.
 Stikker is a tireless advocate for a humane and democratic digital society.
 Mayor of Amsterdam, Femke Halsema, was supposed to give a festive speech to the new honorary doctor, but was unable to attend at the last minute.
-Susan Legêne, Dean of the Faculty of Humanities at VU University Amsterdam, had the honour of reading the speech on behalf of the Mayor.
+Susan Legêne, Dean of the Faculty of Humanities at Vrije Universiteit Amsterdam, had the honour of reading the speech on behalf of the Mayor.

 After the awarding of the honorary doctorate, Bhulai and Stikker engaged in a panel discussion with Marleen Huysman, Professor of Knowledge and Organisation at VU Amsterdam, Evelyn Austin, director of Bits of Freedom, and honorary supervisor and professor of Computational Lexicology Piek Vossen about the role of AI in our democratic society.